 Prefer urban activities?
 Check out the historic art deco architecture, lively breweries, galleries in the River Arts District, and a critically-acclaimed array of Downtown Asheville restaurants.

 Love outdoor adventures?
 Nearby options include rafting the French Broad River, fishing at Linville Gorge, hiking in Pisgah National Forest, rock climbing at Chimney Rock, and looking for the famous Cataloochee Elk herd in Great Smoky Mountains National Park.

-You can also spend a day at the world renowned Biltmore Estate, or go for a scenic drive on the Blue Ridge Parkway.
-In short, Asheville is the perfect place for a U.S. staycation, with plenty of activities and attractions to suit every member of the family.
+You can also spend a day at the world-renowned Biltmore Estate, or go for a scenic drive on the Blue Ridge Parkway.
+In short, Asheville is the perfect place for a staycation, with plenty of activities and attractions to suit every member of the family.
 Bret Love & Mary Gabbett of Blue Ridge Mountains Travel Guide

 People who live in central North Carolina can enjoy a great staycation in Raleigh.
-Known as the City of Oaks, Raleigh is home to more than 200 parks that offer classes and programs, lakes, nature preserves, playgrounds and open spaces for people to enjoy.
-Most of the parks are connected by Raleigh’s greenway trail system, more than 100 miles of paved pathways throughout the city for biking and hiking.
+Known as the City of Oaks, Raleigh is home to more than 200 parks.
+The parks offer classes and programs, lakes, nature preserves, playgrounds, and open spaces for people to enjoy.
+Most are connected by Raleigh’s greenway trail system, with more than 100 miles of paved pathways throughout the city for biking and hiking.